 Grady Trimble joined FOX Business Network (FBN) in 2019 and serves as a DC correspondent focused on legislation, big tech and business policies.

-Based out of FBN’s Chicago bureau, Trimble covers the auto industry, agriculture and commodities market along with breaking news.
+Based out of FBN’s Washington D.C. bureau, Trimble covers policy and the White House, along with breaking news.
 Most recently, he contributed to FBN's 2022 Midterm Election coverage.
-Prior, he reported out of the Chicago bureau covering the auto industry including the United Auto Workers’ continued strike against General Motors.
+Prior, he reported out of the Chicago bureau covering the auto industry including the United Auto Workers’ continued strike against General Motors from Detriot, Michigan.

 Previously, Trimble served as a general assignment correspondent at WTSP-TV, the CBS affiliate in Tampa, Florida.
 In his three years reporting there, Trimble covered national breaking news stories such as Hurricane Irma, the Pulse nightclub massacre, and the 2016 election.